1 / 2

 This resource includes a 1-page student worksheet and a full-page answer key.
 Featuring 11 traits from dental descriptions ("long canine teeth") to behavioral indicators ("eyes in front"), the worksheet has a clean layout and a reference box defining each animal category for independent student success.

-This worksheet is ideal for Grade 1 students, though it can be used for advanced Kindergarteners or as a review for Grade 2.
-It supports visual learners through clear text and structured categorization.
-For best results, pair this resource with a local nature guide or a classroom anchor chart that displays pictures of the teeth and eyes described in the tasks, helping students bridge the gap between text and real-world biology.
+This resource is designed for Grade 1 students but is also suitable for advanced Kindergarteners or as a review for Grade 2.
+It supports visual learners through structured categorization.
+Pair this with a classroom anchor chart showing animal skulls or teeth to help students bridge the gap between text and real-world biology.

 Supporting the 1-LS1-1 standard, this worksheet guides students to analyze animal physical traits (like teeth and claws) and connect them to dietary categories.
 By recognizing how sharp canine teeth rip meat or flat teeth grind leaves, students develop a foundational understanding of structure and function.
 Structured classification tasks, as per ScienceDirect TpT Analysis (2024), enhance retention of biological concepts, providing cognitive scaffolding for Grade 1 learners to transition to evidence-based categorization.
 This resource helps identify gaps in understanding animal adaptations, making it a vital component of any Life Science unit.